top of page

 Habitat: Neighborhoods, parks, and other green spaces with trees throughout Philadelphia

-Description: Tan belly through face, black-and-white speckled back and wings, red from nape of neck over head to base of beak.
-Call is a short, quavering, "churr"
+Description: Tan belly through face, black-and-white speckled back, and wings, red from the nape of neck overhead to the base of the beak.
+The call is a short, quavering "churr."

 heron_edited.jpg